wesavetheworld/wordpress-video-chat/readme.txt

 == Description ==

-TinyChat full screen video chat for WordPress and BuddyPress, This also has YouTube/SoundCloud for all chatters and now has smileys enabled using my embed file, This now requires users to be logged in to the wordpress site to chat (This was a requested update).
+TinyChat full screen video chat for WordPress and BuddyPress, This now requires users to be logged in to the wordpress site to chat (This was a requested update).